verica-vujicic/limeandcoconut/_posts/2021-01-11-Green_Apple-Sorbet.markdown

 thumbnail: "/assets/images/Sorbet/vodka.png"
 hero:
 hero-credit:
-excerpt: "Three simple ingredients and you got a vegetarian and healthy dessert that goes well with vodka"
+excerpt: "Three simple ingredients and you got a vegetarian and healthy dessert"
 ---
 <drop-cap>S</drop-cap>orbet is a perfect dessert for those who love ice cream but sometimes find it too sweet.
 It's also a good choice for those who don't tolerate milk very well but don't want to admit it yet.